caefer/gjShortUrlPlugin/README.md

     $ php symfony doctrine:generate-admin --module=gjShortUrlAdmin --singular=shorturl --plural=shorturls backend gjShortUrl

 Now you can browse `/shorturls` in your backend application and create some redirects.

+## Best practice

+You will see in the examples that you can define multiple routes to use this plugin.
+You might wonder where to place them in your `routing.yml`.

+gjShortUrlRoute will always query the database for matching the current URL.
+The more shorturls you have or the more complicated queries you define the more expansive this gets.

+It is therefor recommended to put shorturl routes that aim to redirect old URLs at the very bottom of your `routing.yml`.

+Landing or campaign pages (i.e. http://your.domain.com/win-an-ipad) are easy matches and should go to the top to prevent them from being matches by previous routes.

 ## Redirect lifecycle